jamesdpli/terminal_commands_cheat_sheet/terminal_cheatsheet.md

 # Unix Command Line Tips and Tricks

- ### Terminals, also known as command lines or consoles, allow us to accomplish and automate tasks on a computer without the use of a graphical user interface.
+ ### Terminals, also known as command lines or consoles, allow us to accomplish and automate tasks on a computer without the use of a graphical user interface

  - `cd` allows you to change directory
  - `cd ..` goes up a directory